gardener/gardener/docs/concepts/operator.md

 > It might be helpful to copy this file to `$HOME/.kube/config`, since you will need to target this KinD cluster multiple times.
 Alternatively, make sure to set your `KUBECONFIG` environment variable to `./example/gardener-local/kind/operator/kubeconfig` for all future steps via `export KUBECONFIG=example/gardener-local/kind/operator/kubeconfig`.

-All of the following steps assume that you are using this kubeconfig.
+All the following steps assume that you are using this kubeconfig.

 ### Setting Up Gardener Operator